23 June 1820: Keats Coming Full Circle: Under Hunt’s Care

 what they claim about Endymion upsets him even more: beneath it he writes, This is a lie!

-things worth noting: first, the construction of Keats as the weakened victim of cruel
+Three things worth noting: first, that the construction of Keats as the weakened victim

-reviewers could be said to begin here; and second, Keats did not like any of what
+cruel reviewers could be said to begin here; second, that such a construction doesn’t